jonhue/pwa/README.md

 [![Gem Version](https://badge.fury.io/rb/pwa.svg)](https://badge.fury.io/rb/pwa) <img src="https://travis-ci.org/jonhue/pwa.svg?branch=master" />

-This gem only provides the foundation you can build your Progressive Web App upon.
-It simplifies adding a service worker and a manifest to your app, so it can be recognized as an PWA and be accessed without a network connection.
+This gem only provides a foundation upon which you can build your Progressive Web App.
+It simplifies adding a service worker and a manifest to your app, so that it can be recognized as an PWA and as such accessed without a network connection.

 [Google](https://developers.google.com/web/progressive-web-apps/) defines Progressive Web Apps as: